ISISComputingGroup/ibex_developers_manual/Developer-Server-Build.md

 ### quick instructions

+* You need to be using a Visual Studio compatible with the build server, currently `Visual Studio 2019` and from "help about" it needs to be `16.11.*` or later
 * run `stop_ibex_server.bat` from `c:\Instrument\Apps\EPICS` (if this directory already exists)
 * rename any existing `c:\Instrument\Apps\EPICS` to a different name.
 If you care about the contents, then keep this for a later rename back.
 If you don't care (all work pushed to github) then delete it.
 The reason for doing a rename first is that it confirms no EPICS processes remain running that may cause the robocopy below to not complete properly.
 * run `robocopy \\isis.cclrc.ac.uk\inst$\Kits$\CompGroup\ICP\developer\EPICS\x64 c:\Instrument\Apps\EPICS -MIR -NFL -NDL -NP -R:1 -MT -LOG:NUL` and wait